pifight/pifight/doc/MVP.md

 ## Pending for 0.1.0

-- BE serves shots and pings
-- CI working
 - get sass working again in new location
 - pick a license

 ## Pending for 1.0